‘Young And The Restless’ Spoilers: Noah Questions Victor, Phyllis Spies For Jabot, Cane Confronts Vicky

 Meanwhile, Cane (Daniel Goddard) tells Lily (Christel Khalil) about his confrontation with Victoria (Amelia Heinle) over Reed (Tristan Lake Leabu) dating their daughter, Mattie (Lexie Stevenson).

 Y&R spoilers for Wednesday, September 13 reveal that Cane and Victoria have a rowdy confrontation.
 Cane goes to Victoria’s house to confront Reed.
 Victoria arrives and confronts Cane.
-The confrontation escalates quickly and soon the two adults are arguing heatedly.
+The confrontation escalates quickly, and soon the two adults are arguing heatedly.
 Victoria begins to experience the symptoms of her mysterious illness again.
 She demands that Cane leave her house immediately while she tries to manage her symptoms

 Cane later tells Lily that he believes Reed is a bad boy and that he is having a bad influence on Mattie.
 Mattie is a good girl who takes her school work seriously, but she has been skipping classes since she started dating Reed.